panopticoncentral/darwin/spec/Darwin Language Specification.md

 ## <a name="2.3"></a>2.3 Identifiers

 An *identifier* is a name.
-Darwin identifiers conform to the Unicode Standard Annex 31, version 9.0.
+Darwin identifiers conform to the Unicode Standard Annex 31.
 The language includes the following requirements from that specification:

 * **UAX31-R1**: Darwin specifies a profile that includes the underscore (`_`) character in the `Start` set.
 It also removes the `Other_ID_Start` characters from `Start` and `Other_ID_Continue` characters from `Continue`, as backwards compatibility with previous Unicode specifications is not a concern.